-If you are a user of PyCharm, and probably most other IDE's around will be similar, you can change your environment variables directly from within the program.
-If you open the Run menu, and select Edit Configurations you will be presented with the following menu:
+Users of PyCharm, and probably most other IDE's around will be similar, can change the environment variables directly from within the program.
+If we open the Run menu, and select Edit Configurations we will be presented with the following menu:

-In between the options, you can see, for example, "Add content roots to PYTHONPATH".
-This is what makes the imports work out of the box when you are in Pycharm but if you run the same code directly from the terminal may give you some issues.
-You can also edit the environment variables if you click on the small icon to the right of where it says "environment variables".
+In between the options we can see "Add content roots to PYTHONPATH".
+This is what makes the imports work out of the box when we are in Pycharm but if we run the same code directly from the terminal may give you some issues.
+We can also edit the environment variables if we click on the small icon to the right of where it says "environment variables".

 Keeping an eye on the environment variables can avoid problems in the long run.
-Especially if, for example, two developers share the computer, which is very often the case in laboratories, where on PC controls the experiment, and the software can be edited by multiple users.
+Especially if, for example, two developers share the computer.
+Although strange in many settings, lab computers are normally shared between people, and the software can be edited by multiple users.
 Perhaps one sets environment variables pointing to specific paths which are not what the second person is expecting.

 In the examples of the previous sections, we imported a function downstream in the file system.
-This means, that the function was inside of a folder next to the main script file.
-What happens if we want to import from a sibling module?
+This means, that the function was inside a folder next to the main script file.
+However, we should also study what happens if we want to import from a sibling package.
 Imagine we have the following situation:

-from mod_a import file_a from mod_b import file_b
+from pkg_a import mod_a from pkg_b import mod_b

 def simple(): print('This is simple A')